ThingLabsIo/ThingLabsIo.github.io/pages/visualize-iot-with-powerbi.md

 After you have authorized the connection to Power BI, complete the form as follows:

-1. OUTPUT ALIAS - TemperatureBI
+1. OUTPUT ALIAS - WeatherBI
-2. DATASET NAME - TemperatureDataSet
+2. DATASET NAME - WeatherData
-3. TABLE NAME - TemperatureTable
+3. TABLE NAME - Weather
 4. GROUP NAME - My Workplace

 Click on the checkmark in the lower-right.